Mandatory e-invoices in the public sector

 However, this only applies to the agreement in question.
 If we buy goods or services from the supplier that are not covered by the agreement in question, the supplier must send e-invoices to SLU when invoicing these goods/services.

 Yes, it covers suppliers both within and outside of Europe, i.e. no matter where the supplier is located.
+The recommended e-invoicing standard is a joint European standard, which means that sending e-invoices should not be a major problem for suppliers based abroad.

 What happens if a supplier sends a paper invoice or an invoice via email after the provision comes into effect?